 There are 20 horses and 10 ponies available, mostly Anglo-Arabs and all are fit and responsive.
 Many come from the family stud farm and their wellbeing is very important to the owners.
 During the trip riders are expected to take care of their own horses.
 Riding is usually 6 or 7 hours per day over 30 - 40 km.
 The terrain is varied and sometimes challenging so riders may be asked to walk by the horses at some points.
 The horses are surefooted and well able to manage this.
 Every opportunity to ride at faster paces is taken.

 Confident, fit riders from intermediate standards onwards.
 Confident at all paces and able to ride 6 to 7 hours each day over varied and sometimes challenging terrain.
 Walking on foot may be required over some of the challenging terrain.

 A smile and a good sense of humour is required!
 The minimum age for this ride is 18 years.

 The weight limit for this ride is 209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is a variety of 2 and 3 star hotels and the on-site guest house at the riding centre.
 Lunches are picnics and are relaxed and leisurely, often followed by a short siesta.
-Lunch and dinner are made from typical food from Pays Basque and are prepared by the owners of the accommodation.
-Please note that during busy periods rooms may host up to 5 people.
+Lunch and dinner are made from typical food from Pays Basque and prepared by the owners of the accommodation.
+Please note that during busy periods the rooms may host up to 5 people.
 Local hotels may be arranged for a supplement if you wish to have a private room - please enquire.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.